The ordinary Planticipate app and its workshop version seek to predict, and explain different categories of people’s plan preferences.

 They constitute an extremely rare, if not entirely unprecedented application of scientific rigor to the intensely human process of people-oriented policy making.

-Every app user is asked to consider some “situation”, comprising a client, a goal and two or more alternative plans for achieving that goal.
+Every app user is asked to consider some “situation”, comprising a client, a goal and between two and five alternative plans for achieving that goal.

 It follows that in ANY subsequent situation, provided that you first score alternative plans on the twelve criteria, the apps will forecast each plan’s overall desirability according to up to 93 different demographic groups.